Germany plans stricter measures to reach renewables targets

 The latest version of the law, which is still subject to change, includes annual quotas for solar, biomass and onshore and offshore wind.
 Those quotas are to be regularly checked in each of Germany’s 16 federal states.

-In addition, expansion targets will be reviewed once every two years to make sure Germany can achieve its target of generating at least 65% of electricity via renewables by 2030.
+In addition, expansion targets will be reviewed once every two years to make sure Germany can achieve its goal of generating at least 65% of electricity via renewables by 2030.

+Altmaier said he hoped to find a solution by late October or early November for how to deal with the country’s oldest renewable energy assets that will no longer get subsidies under a federal support regime from next year.

 The latest draft also includes higher expansion targets for biogas stations.
-Onshore wind capacity is to be expanded by an average of 4 gigawatts annually over the next years, the law said.
+Onshore wind capacity is to be expanded by an average of 4 gigawatts annually over the next years, the draft said.

-Germany is currently hammering out a fresh version of its landmark renewable energy law, as key subsidies for the country’s oldest wind and solar stations are being phased out next year.

 Reporting by Markus Wacket; Writing by Chris Steitz; Editing by Michelle Adair